craitano/picoCTF_2018_writeups/Cryptography/hertz/README.md

 Here's another simple cipher for you where we made a bunch of substitutions.
 Can you decrypt it?
 Connect with `nc 2018shell3.picoctf.com 48487`

+##### Hints:
+> NOTE: Flag is not in the usual flag format

 ### Solution:

-Entering the given command in a terminal provided a bunch of ciphertext.
+Entering the given command in a terminal provided a bunch of [ciphertext](ciphertext).
 I assumed it was a substitution cipher based on the problem statement.

 I solved this using a substitution cipher tool at [https://www.dcode.fr/monoalphabetic-substitution](https://www.dcode.fr/monoalphabetic-substitution) and selecting "Manual decryption."
 After putting in the cipher and clicking the "Decypt" button I began filling in the substitution alphabet.
 This method is kind of a guess and check type solution but wasn't too difficult to figure out.